RECICLAI-VRAIN/ia-logging-monitor/readme.md

 ## Previous considerations

-The complete functioning of CLARA can be consulted in this [repository](https://github.com/RECICLAI-VRAIN/reciclai-mlops).
 For the operation of the Logging and Monitor modules, the ones exposed in this repository, it is necessary a database that stores the predictions and revisions in the expected way, this is:

 - `filename`: (string) base name of the image.
 - `output_confidence`: (float) (optional) confidence of the max class predicted.